SENeC-Initiative/DeNSE/docs/user/neuronal_elements.rst

 create the neurites directly.

-In |name|, the neurites are directly created with a specific type (either axon or dendrite); the types of the newly created neurites depend on the parameter ``has_axon``, which determines whether the neuron has an `axon` or only dendrites.
-If ``has_axon`` is ``True``, then the first neurite created is an axon, while all subsequent neurites are dendrites.
-Otherwise, only dendrites are created.
+In |name|, the neurites are directly created with a specific type (either axon or dendrite).
+The types of the newly created neurites depend on the parameter ``has_axon``, which determines whether the neuron has an `axon` or only dendrites and on the name of the neurite.
+If ``has_axon`` is ``True``, then naming a neurite "axon" is authorized and will create an axon, while any other name will be associated to a dendrite.
+If ``has_axon`` is ``False``, only dendrites are created.
 In that second case, if a network is created containing this neuron, the corresponding node in the generated network will only have incoming edges.